 Vancouver is the province’s biggest and busiest city, but it’s unlike any metropolis you’ve seen before.
 You’ll find yourself sandwiched between the scenic ocean and mountains.
-Enjoy the natural setting with some camping, fishing or hiking, or relax by sitting oceanside and watching the whales swim by.
-Golfers certainly won’t be at a loss for things to do - the area offers five private courses and three golf getaways.
+Enjoy the natural setting with some camping, fishing, or hiking.
+Or, relax by sitting ocean side and watching the whales swim by.
+Golfers certainly won’t be at a loss for things to do; the area offers five private courses and three golf getaways.
 You can also sign up for an eco-tour or sea safari that lets you discover the pure wilderness of Vancouver.
-Skiing is another popular activity among locals and travelers, and Vancouver is home to three ski mountains: Cypress, Grouse Mountain and Mount Seymour.
-If you’re up for the trip, drive your Vancouver rental car two hours north to hit the slopes of the renowned Whistler and Blackcomb ski resorts.
+Skiing is another popular activity among locals and travelers, and Vancouver is home to three ski mountains: Cypress, Grouse and Seymour.
+If you’re up for the trip, drive two hours north until you hit the slopes of the renowned Whistler and Blackcomb ski resorts.

 Victoria, British Columbia’s capital city, is about three hours south of Vancouver, but it’s worth the drive.
 The island location is a pleasant, fairytale-like retreat from the bustle of daily life.
-Known for its beautiful greenery and the mildest climate in the country, Victoria also offers unique cuisine, architecture and cultural nuances.
+Known for its beautiful greenery, and the mildest climate in the country, Victoria also offers unique cuisine, architecture, and cultural nuances.
 Visit some of the city’s elaborate churches and castles, like Canada’s oldest synagogue, Congregation Emanu-El, or the Craigdarroch Castle Historic House Museum.
-The location has also been dubbed the “City of Gardens” because of its huge collection of colorful gardens.
-Beacon Hill Park, for example, has 190 acres of flowers, shrubs and other lush greenery.
+Victoria has also been dubbed the “City of Gardens” because of its huge collection of colorful gardens.
+Beacon Hill Park, for example, has 190 acres of flowers, shrubs, and other lush greenery.

-Let your British Columbia rental car take you deep into nature.
 The Kootenays is located in the southeast corner of the province and is littered with lakes, mountains and rivers.
 Daily life here is centered on the natural scenery.
-Arrive in spring or summer and you’ll find the locals biking and hiking through mountains and bodies of water.
-Watch or join in on the kayaking, canoeing, windsurfing, fishing, whitewater rafting and water skiing going on all around you.
-Summer is also the Kootenays’ music festival season - catch the Nakusp Music Fest, the Kaslo Jazz Etc. fest or the accordion fest at Kimberly.
+Arrive in spring or summer and you’ll find the locals biking and hiking through the mountains.
+Watch or join in on the kayaking, canoeing, windsurfing, fishing, whitewater rafting, and water skiing going on all around you.
+Summer is also the Kootenays’ music festival season; catch the Nakusp Music Fest, the Kaslo Jazz Etc. fest or the accordion fest at Kimberly.
 Winter is a time for snowboarding, skiing and snowshoeing.
 Before you leave, hop in your British Columbia car rental and check out the area’s four scenic national parks.